Checkroth/pbelican/content/software blog/2022-02-28-rust-latin-square.md

 E | 5 3 2 1 4 | receive order: C, A, B, A
 ```

-The requirements of the latin square create a sort of deadlock that prevent the beautiful sollution of "All rows get a symbol from each potential user".
+The requirements of the latin square create a sort of deadlock that prevent the beautiful solution of "All rows get a symbol from each potential user".

 **2. Latin squares must be even in row and height**